 In published clinical studies, participants that regularly took capsules filled with these powdered algaes (that also contained added vitamins D3 and K2) actually increased their bone density, in as little as 6 months!

-Because algaes are plants, they are naturally more bioavailable to the body; more body friendly.
+, they are naturally more bioavailable to the body; more body friendly.
 So after a decade of tests on humans, the study results show no changes or incidences of heart attacks, or gastrointestinal discomfort – simply increased bone density and strength.